EBay1992/hatfcinChallenge/readme.md

 ### 6. Start the Application

-You can now start the application by specifying the startup project `src/HaftcinChallenge.Api` directory and running:
+You can now start the application by running the following command:

 ```bash
 dotnet run --project src/HaftcinChallenge.Api/HaftcinChallenge.Api.csproj
 ```

+### Important Note:
+    You can navigate directly to the Swagger UI even if the build process appears to be stuck and displays a message.
+The Swagger UI will be running and accessible during this time.

 ### 7. Access the API